synonyms for evident

 Meaning:

-It means something is simple and easy to understand.
+• This word means that something is simple, clear, and easy to deal with.

 Examples: